jhawkinsatgood/contributor/README.md

 #### Directory Structure

-There are two sub-directories in the repository: `forAndroid/` and `foriOS/`
+There are three sub-directories in the repository: `forAndroid/`, `foriOS/`, and `forPhoneGap/`.

-Under each of those there are another couple of sub-directories:
+Under each of the directories for Android and iOS there are another couple of
+sub-directories:
 `src/` which contains common code.
 `samples/` which contains sample applications that use the common code.

+Under the directory for PhoneGap there are three sub-directories:
+`src/` which contains common code and a copy of the sample application code.
+`samples/` which contains a script that can be used to create the sample application.
+`scripts/` which contains handy copies of the GD enabling scripts from the GD download for PhoneGap with fixes by contributors to this repository.

 At the moment there is only one sample application: AppKinetics Workflow